dmardanbeigi/GlassGaze/README.md

 How to install?
 =========
--find the GlassGaze.apk file inside the folder APK and install it on your Google GLass using ADB on the command line.
+- find the GlassGaze.apk file inside the folder APK and install it on your Google GLass using ADB on the command line.

 *OR*

  -Download the source code, compile and install the app on your Glass (Using Android studio or any other IDE)

 How to use?
 =========
-Tutorials and a detailed description on how to use the software and how to prepare the hardwarecan be found at <>.
+Tutorials and more detailes can be found at <>.